Mantano/iridium/components/README.md

 both spine items are visible at the same time, exactly like when swiping between pages inside a spine item).

 At this point a few visual glitches still remain to be fixed.

+### WebViews used to display Epub spine items

+For now, we are using [webview_flutter](https://pub.dev/packages/webview_flutter) 3.x, which relies on Android WebView and iOS WkWebView.

+Note: In the current version, there is a small visual glitch on Android when displaying the navigation panel: the webview briefly reappears and flashes on top, before leaving the navigation panel visible.
+This is a [Flutter issue](https://github.com/flutter/flutter/issues/95343), and will be fixed in Flutter SDK 2.10._

+At some point we could consider replacing [webview_flutter](https://pub.dev/packages/webview_flutter) by [flutter_inappwebview](https://pub.dev/packages/flutter_inappwebview), that we already use for other purposes.

 ## Note